Becoming an English as a Second Language (ESL) teacher might just be the greatest career move you ever make.

 In 2022, it’s estimated that 1.35 billion people speak English, with 360 million of those using it as their primary language.
 That’s a lot of people who need help getting used to pronunciation, verbs, adjectives, nouns, writing and speaking in sentences, and lots more.

 Naturally then, with such a huge potential audience, there’s a considerable market for ESL teachers across the world.
 Whether it’s students trying to get through English lessons at school, those aiming to get into the world of business (where English is widely spoken) or people trying to get to an English-speaking country, there’s a significant need for ESL teachers pretty much everywhere!

 How to become an ESL teacher, then?
-What qualifications does a person need, what skills are most vital to develop, what employment opportunities are there, and what kind of living can someone make?
+What qualifications does a person need, what age requirements need to be met, what skills are most vital to develop, what employment opportunities are there, and what kind of living can someone make?